(updated as of August 10, 2017)

 C. The secretary shall keep active records of the Society including the minutes of the Society’s business and Executive Board meetings and shall conduct the correspondence necessary to transacting the Society’s business including the sending of notices to members concerning meetings.
 The secretary shall serve as the archivist for the Society.
 The secretary may recommend a member to arrange the Society’s records of enduring value.

 D. The treasurer shall have custody of all funds belonging to the Society and shall disburse them in accordance with the annual budget or upon the expressed authority of the Executive Board.
 The treasurer shall keep accurate records of all financial transactions.
-The treasurer will recommend an assistant treasurer who may attend Board meetings as a non-voting member with the treasurer or as a voting member in the treasurer's absence.
+The treasurer will recommend an assistant treasurer who may attend Board meetings as a non-voting member with the treasurer or as a voting member in the treasurer’s absence.
+All monies and payments for membership, events, and other Society activities will be made online or sent to the treasurer directly at their preferred mailing address.
 Nominees for treasurer must have been a member of the Society for at least two years.

-E. The publications chairperson shall oversee the Society’s publications.
+E. The publications chairperson shall oversee the Society’s publications and social media presence.

 G. The electronic resources chairperson shall oversee the maintenance of the Society’s web page, listserv, and other electronic resources that may be developed.